peidevs/coderetreat.github.io/_posts/2017-06-04-academic-papers-on-codertretreats.md

 author: unknown
 authorname: David Parsons
 title: Academic papers on Coderetreats
 preview: In case they are of interest to anyone, we have published some academic / professional papers around Coderetreats.
+date: 2017-06-04 00:00:00 +0000
 ---